Contents Home Map

 Introduction

-The main page related to text transliteration describes the presently available transliteration systems and files, and a bit of history.
-In order to fully understand the following discussion, the reader should be familiar with its contents.
 The 'main page' shows that available transliterations are based on concepts of several decades ago.
 They use simple text files which allow very easy parsing by simple tools, which is convenient, but not in line with modern representation standards.
 It was already suggested on that page that a new generation of transliteration is due, and a similar feeling was expressed in the page describing my views.
 In the following this is discussed in more detail.

+I should first address one potential misunderstanding: the existing transliterations are not 'bad'.
 Under the simple assumption that the text of the Voynich MS should be a plain text encrypted using some standard method of the 15th century, it would have been solved easily using even the earliest transliterations made by Friedman or by Currier.
 That this did not happen is not the fault of the transliterations, but of the assumption.

 Now even though the existing tansliterations are not 'bad', there is certainly room for significant improvement.